NothingAG/dokku-appname-is-hostname/README.md

 ## Usage

 The plugin does not provide any commands.
-After installing it, any new app will use their application name as the hostname.
+After installing it, any new app will use their application name as the host name.

 You will need to rebuild any previous app for the hostname to update.